William Fox (producer): Film career

-In 1925–1926, Fox purchased the rights to the work of Freeman Harrison Owens, the U.S. rights to the Tri-Ergon system invented by three German inventors (Josef Engl (1893–1942), Hans Vogt (1890–1979), and Joseph Massolle (1889–1957)), and the work of Theodore Case to create the Fox Movietone sound-on-film system, introduced in 1927 with the release of F. W. Murnau's Sunrise: A Song of Two Humans.
-Sound-on-film systems such as Movietone and RCA Photophone soon became the standard, and competing sound-on-disc technologies, such as Warner Bros.'
-Vitaphone, became obsolete.
-From 1928 to 1964, Fox Movietone News was one of the major newsreel series in the U.S., along with The March of Time (1935–1951) and Universal Newsreel (1929–1967).
-Despite the fact that his film studio was based in Hollywood, Fox opted to instead remain in New York and was more familiar with his financiers than with either his movie makers or movie stars.
-Prominent Fox Film Corporation actress Janet Gaynor even acknowledged that she barely knew William Fox, stating "I only met him to say how do you do."
-Gaynor also stated that Fox would rarely visit the Fox studio in Hollywood she frequently worked in when she worked with Fox's company and that his movies were mainly managed by his movie makers.
+Between 1925 and 1926 Fox purchased the rights to the work of Freeman Harrison Owens; the U.S. rights to the Tri-Ergon system invented by three German inventors, Josef Engl (1893–1942), Hans Vogt (1890–1979), and Joseph Massolle (1889–1957); and the work of Theodore Case to create the Fox Movietone sound-on-film system, which was introduced in 1927 with the release of F. W. Murnau's Sunrise: A Song of Two Humans.
+Sound-on-film systems such as Movietone and RCA Photophone soon became the standard, and competing sound-on-disc technologies such as Warner Bros.'
+Vitaphone became obsolete.
+From 1928 to 1964 Fox Movietone News was one of the major newsreel series in the U.S., along with The March of Time (1935–1951) and Universal Newsreel (1929–1967).
+Despite the fact that his film studio was based in Hollywood, California, Fox opted to remain in New York instead, being more familiar with his financiers than with either his moviemakers or movie stars.
+Prominent Fox Film Corporation actress Janet Gaynor acknowledged that she barely knew William Fox, stating "I only met him to say 'How do you do?'."
+Gaynor also stated that he visited the Hollywood studio so rarely that his movies were mainly managed by the filmmakers.

 Following the 1927 death of Marcus Loew, head of Loews Incorporated, the parent company of rival studio Metro-Goldwyn-Mayer, control of MGM passed to his longtime associate, Nicholas Schenck.
-Fox saw an opportunity to expand his empire, and in 1929, with Schenck's assent, bought the Loew family's MGM holdings, unbeknownst to MGM studio bosses Louis B. Mayer and Irving Thalberg.
-Mayer and Thalberg were outraged; despite their high posts at MGM, they were not shareholders.
+Fox saw an opportunity to expand his empire, and in 1929 with Schenck's assent, he bought the Loew family's MGM holdings, unbeknownst to MGM studio bosses Louis B. Mayer and Irving Thalberg, who were outraged.
+Despite their high posts at MGM, they were not shareholders.
 Mayer used his strong political connections to persuade the Justice Department to sue Fox for violating federal antitrust laws.
-In July 1929, Fox was severely injured in an automobile accident.
+In July 1929 Fox was severely injured in an automobile accident.
 By the time he recovered, the stock market crash in October 1929 had wiped out virtually his entire fortune, ending any chance of the Loews-Fox merger going through even if the Justice Department had approved it.